testit-tms/adapters-js/testit-adapter-cypress/README.md

 Methods can be used to specify information about autotest.

 Description of methods:
-- `tms.addWorkItemIds` - a dynamic method that links autotests with manual tests.
-Receives the array of manual tests' IDs
+- `tms.addWorkItemId` - a dynamic method that links an autotest with a manual test.
+Receives a single globalId
+- `tms.addWorkItemIds` - deprecated, use `tms.addWorkItemId` instead
 - `tms.addDisplayName` - a dynamic method for adding internal autotest name (used in Test IT)
 - `tms.addTitle` - a dynamic method for adding autotest name specified in the autotest card.
 If not specified, the name from the displayName method is used
 - `tms.addDescription` - a dynamic method for adding autotest description specified in the autotest card